 The list goes on and on.

 That’s why we created something new.
-We call it document data migration, and it's the result of being in the document business for over 30 years.
+We call it desktop OCR document scanning, and it's the result of being in the document business for over 30 years.

 When documents are scanned, they’re typically saved in PDF format.
 PDF is great because it works on any computer without expensive software.
 And today’s scanners also include optical character recognition (OCR) software that makes your documents searchable.

 Document scanning is great for reproducing paper in digital format, but it doesn’t solve your deeper problems (and sure doesn't help with formats like microform).

 It doesn’t make content easier to find, organize, or secure.
 In fact, it adds complexity and risk of losing important information.

 Document scanning with desktop OCR software is the safe and smart alternative to traditional document scanning.